 An XYZ limited company looking to invest in one of the new project and cost of that project is $10,000 before investing company want to analyze that how long it will take a company to recovered invested money in a project?

-Let’s say in a year one and so on the company recover a profit as listed in the table below.
+Let’s say in a year one, and so on, the company recovers a profit as listed in the table below.

-So how long it will take the company to recover invested money from the above table it shows 3 years and some months.
-But this is not the right way to find out a payback period of initial investment because base what company is considering here is profit and it is not a cash flow so profit is not the right criteria so a company should use here is cash flow.
-So profit is arrived after deducting depreciation value so to know the cash flows we have to add depreciation in profit let say depreciation value is $2,000 so net cash flows will be as listed in the below table.
+So how long will it take the company to recover invested money from the above table it shows 3 years and some months.
+But this is not the right way to find out a payback period of initial investment because the base what the company is considering here is profit, and it is not a cash flow, so profit is not the right criteria, so a company should use here is cash flow.
+So profit is arrived after deducting depreciation value, so to know the cash flows, we have to add depreciation in profit.
+Let say depreciation value is $2,000, so net cash flows will be as listed in the below table.

-After adding cash flows of each year Balance will come as shown in the below table.
+After adding the cash flows of each year, balance will come, as shown in the below table.

 From the above table positive balance is in between 3 and 4 years so,